friedrixk/Max-Cut-Problem/README.md

+# Three Max Cut Algorithms: ILP, Approximation and Heuristic

+Implementation realized in the context of the lecture 'Algorithm Engineering' at the University of Konstanz.
+This repository contains three algorithms to solve the Max Cut problem on unweighted, undirected graphs: an exact algorithm using ILP, an approximation and a heuristic.

 ## Setup

 Depending on your operating system and hardware follow the installation procedures as explained in the docs: https://docs.modular.com/mojo/.
 Currently there is native support for MacOS (Apple Silicon) and Linux.
 For MacOS (Intel) and Windows you can use a development container or WSL.